GoogleCloudPlatform/service-extensions/callouts/python/extproc/example/prompt_amender/README.md

 map header actions and extension invocation is deployment-specific and worth verifying directly rather than assuming.

-### `mode_override` reliability on the request path
+### `mode_override` on the request path

-This is the first example in this collection to rely on `mode_override` for the *request* body mode (the litellm_gateway example only uses it on the *response* side).
-Envoy only honors `mode_override` when `allow_mode_override` is enabled on the extension. `on_request_body` doesn't assume the override was actually honored: if the gateway sends a body despite a no-match header decision, the callout passes it through unmutated rather than treating it as an error.
-Still, verify on a real deployment that unmatched traffic is actually skipping body delivery (check Cloud Run request logs for body-bearing calls with no matching rule) before relying on the fast path for latency budgeting -- if it isn't honored in your topology, keep `REQUEST_BODY` in `supported_events` (already the case here) and the no-op pass-through in `on_request_body` covers you either way.
+Envoy only honors `mode_override` when `allow_mode_override` is enabled on the extension, so this callout doesn't assume the request-side `BUFFERED` override is actually applied: `on_request_body` accumulates body chunks in per-stream state until `end_of_stream`, enforcing `MAX_REQUEST_BODY_BYTES` on the running total, and only amends once the final chunk has arrived.
+That covers correctness whether the gateway delivers the body as a single `BUFFERED` chunk or streams it in pieces.

+Operator note: `mode_override = NONE` on a no-match is a latency optimization, not a correctness dependency -- if it isn't honored in your topology, unmatched requests simply pay a body-buffering cost they wouldn't otherwise, rather than losing governance.
+Check Cloud Run request logs for body-bearing calls on unmatched traffic if you want to confirm the fast path is actually working as intended.

 ## Adding / editing rules